5.3 Youth representation bodies

 NATIONAL LEVEL

-The Flemish Youth Council (Vlaamse Jeugdraad) is laid down in article 7 of the Parliament Act on Youth and Children’s rights policy (Decreet houdende een vernieuwd jeugd- en kinderrechtenbeleid).
-The Flemish Youth Council is the official advisory body of the Flemish Government on all matters concerning children and young people.
+The Flemish Youth Council (Vlaamse Jeugdraad) is the official advisory body of the Flemish Government on all matters concerning children and young people.

-Every three years the Flemish Youth Council elects a new Assembly, existing of individual young people and representatives of youth organizations.
+Every three years, the Flemish Youth Council elects a new Assembly, consisting of individual young people and representatives of youth organizations.
 All young people aged 12 to 30 can vote online.
-The last election took place in November 2023.
-The Youth Council is composed of 16 members: 8 youth advisers and 8 youth work advisers.
+The last election took place in November 2023 (for period 2024-2026).
+The Youth Council comprises 16 members: 8 youth advisers and 8 youth work advisers.
 At least one third of them has to be younger than 25 at the start of the mandate.
-Maximum two thirds of the members can have the same gender.
+A maximum of two-thirds of the members can have the same gender.

 The Youth Council is supported by the ‘Ambrassade’ an association recognized and granted by the Flemish Government and also responsible for the development, support and provision of information to the youth sector

 The Flemish Youth Council is also supported in its work by the Commission on Youth Work.
-It is a monthly meeting that represents all organizations that are recognized and / or subsidized under the Flemish Parliament Act of 2012 on Flemish youth and children’s rights policy (Decreet Vernieuwd Jeugd- en Kinderrechtenbeleid).
+It is a monthly meeting that represents all organizations that are recognized and / or subsidized under the Flemish Jeugddecreet 23 November 2023.
 The youth work committee is an open meeting but works with a core group of fifteen people elected by name.
-For its composition it bases itself on the decretal diversity between organizations.
+For its composition, it bases itself on the decretal diversity between organizations.
 This Commission carries out work in support of the youth council.
 They follow up youth work policies and prepare policy proposals, in which the interests of youth work organizations are reflected, for the General Assembly of the Flemish Youth Council.

 Higher education student union(s)